Double Up Food Bucks California

 In the long term, a permanently funded healthy food incentive program that is integrated into the CalFresh program at farmers’ markets and grocery stores statewide will help make produce more affordable for low-income families and increase the economic viability of local agricultural economies.
 Our Double Up Food Bucks pilot is the next step in our campaign to reach these long-term goals.

-Five grocery stores in Santa Clara County are participating in Double Up Food Bucks, four in San Jose and one in Gilroy.
+Seven grocery stores in Santa Clara County and Alameda County are participating in Double Up Food Bucks.
 For more details about participating store locations and how the program works, please see: www.DoubleUpCA.org

 For a list of farmers’ markets and other locations where incentives are available through the Market Match program, visit the Market Match website.

-This project is made possible by a grant from the U.S. Department of Agriculture’s Food Insecurity Nutrition Incentive Grant Program, as well as the generous support of FIRST 5 Santa Clara County, Kaiser Permanente Northern California Community Benefits Program, Leslie Family Foundation, and the Santa Clara County Social Services Agency, Santa Clara County Public Health Department, Stupski Foundation, Sunlight Giving, and The Health Trust.
+This project is made possible by a grant from the U.S. Department of Agriculture’s Food Insecurity Nutrition Incentive Grant Program, as well as the generous support of FIRST 5 Santa Clara County, Kaiser Permanente Northern California Community Benefits Program, Leslie Family Foundation, Santa Clara County Social Services Agency, Santa Clara County Public Health Department, Stupski Foundation, Sunlight Giving, and The Health Trust.

 Capital Public Radio | April 4, 2017